 Conclusion on application to extend time

-73. For the foregoing reasons, the Appellant’s application to extend time to allow him to make an application for a review of the decision to institute a statutory inquiry is dismissed.
+19. For the foregoing reasons, the Appellant’s application to extend time to allow him to appeal against the decision to consent to the alteration of the Articles is dismissed.

 NI Charity Tribunal